 Brazil's Carnival kicks off with parades and street parties

-Costumed patients from the Nise da Silveira Mental Health Institute wait for the start of their Carnival parade, coined in Portuguese: "Loucura Suburbana," or Suburban Madness, in the streets of Rio de Janeiro, Brazil, Thursday, Feb.
-23, 2017.
-Patients, their relatives and institute workers held their parade one day before the official start of Carnival.
+A patient from the Nise da Silveira Mental Health Institute wears an octopus costume during the institute's carnival parade, coined in Portuguese: "Loucura Suburbana," or Suburban Madness, in the streets of Rio de Janeiro, ...
+RIO DE JANEIRO - Revelers all over Brazil are gearing up for parades, balls and street parties on the first of five official days of Carnival celebrations.
+The world famous party in Rio de Janeiro is kicking off Friday afternoon with several street parties expected to draw tens of thousands.

 Discussions